 Objectives and advantages of accounting

-The main purpose of maintaining a set of accounting books is to enable the person concerned to get information about the financial position and conduct of his business as and when he needs it.
+The main objective of maintaining a set of accounting books is to enable the person concerned to get information about the financial position and conduct of his business as and when he needs it.
 Every businessman makes a large number of financial transactions in the course of his business.
 It is virtually impossible for him to remember each and every detail of all these transactions.
 Yet each of them affects his business in some way or another.
-Accounting provides him with the information that can enable him see the individual effect of each transaction and the collective effect of all the transactions made in a particular period.
+Accounting provides him with the information that can enable him to see the individual effect of each transaction and the collective effect of all the transactions made in a particular period.

 Advantages of accounting

 Some common advantages of accounting are discussed below: